bowen0701/bowen0701.github.io/_posts/2017-09-15-over-engineering.md

 Finally, let me recall my blog article: ["Precious Lecture by my Data Science Advisor"](https://bowen0701.github.io/blog/2016/02/13/data-science-advisor),

 - "Why did you do it that way?
 Why not simpler?
-Why not more complicated?".
-Note that "simpler" goes before "more complicated".
+Why not more complicated?"
+(Note that "simpler" goes before "more complicated.")
 - "Why that metric to evaluate yourself?"
 - "What is the purpose of this?
 Is there a better way to achieve that purpose?
 And so on."